 - Western New Mexico University: Founded in 1893, Western New Mexico University is located in Silver City, New Mexico, where students can enjoy the old west while earning their degrees.

-- University of Mississippi: The University of Mississippi, "Ole Miss," offers tradition and history.
+- University of Mississippi: The University of Mississippi, "Ole Miss," offers both tradition and history.
 Founded in 1848, the school is located in the small college town of Oxford.
-Oxford has been recognized as one of the best college towns in the country.

 - Shepherd University: Shepherd University calls Shepherdstown, West Virginia home.
 This rural college town of less than 5,000 has a thriving artist community and many small shops and restaurants.
 White water rafting and kayaking in the nearby rivers is popular.